Re: Romans 8:28-30

-Would you please explain this verse in light of the answer you gave on your site in “Ask a Bible Teacher.”
+Would you please explain this verse in light of other Q&A posts you’ve answered on this site?
 Thanks!

 First God foreknew (knew ahead of time who would choose Him)